JorisDoy/bcf_software_interview/README.md

 # bcf_software_interview
-this is a repo containing code for bcf interview
+This is a repo containing code for bcf interview

 ### Instructions how to build and run the application:
 You must have a JAVA_HOME environment variable set pointing to an existing Java installation directory